 Interested in Applying?

 Click our 'Apply' tab to access the application and learn more about the selection process and timelines.
 If you have further questions about the program, email us at firstname.lastname@example.org.

 The Stroud Scholars Summer Experience

 In the mornings, participants will take two academic enrichment courses — one cultivating writing skills, one cultivating quantitative reasoning skills.
 These courses will be aimed at enabling success and thriving in high school as well as becoming academically prepared for college.

-In the afternoons, participants will engage in critical inquiry seminars taught by CC students; they will engage youth in intriguing, relevant topics that foster critical thinking skills and expose them to the types of thinking, academic investigation, and classroom environments they are likely to experience in college.
+In the afternoons, participants will engage in critical inquiry seminars, designed to engage youth in intriguing, relevant topics that foster critical thinking skills and expose them to the types of thinking, academic investigation, and classroom environments they are likely to experience in college.
 These afternoon sessions are intended to pique interest and cultivate a love of life-long learning.